String-sg/str-remarks-copilot/README.md

 Disclaimer: educators are highly encouraged to review the output for accuracy

+This is a proof-of-concept app.
+For the full-stack re-build, see https://github.com/String-sg/remarks-copilot (Ping Kahhow for access)

 ## Changelog <br>
 15 Aug 2023 <br>
 - Added login via password or OpenAI API Key